Special equipment: spit or rebar, for roasting chicken

 Every 15 minutes rake more coals under the bird, rotate it on the spit 90 degrees and baste it using the rosemary as a brush.
 The rosemary branches can also be set on top of the chicken in between basting.
 Sprinkle the chicken with salt and pepper.

-After 1 hour 30 minutes, either build the fire up more to begin to crisp up the skin or move the chicken closer to the coals.
-As the fire gets hotter you will need to keep a closer eye on the chicken as not to burn it and turn more frequently.
+After 1 1/2 hours, either build the fire up more to begin to crisp up the skin or move the chicken closer to the coals.
+As the fire gets hotter, you'll need to keep a closer eye on the chicken and turn it more frequently so as not to burn it.

 When the thighs are pulling away from the body of the bird and the breast is firm to the touch with crispy skin, rake the coals away, raise the bird and allow to cool for at least 15 minutes.